The Birthday Party (band): Early years and The Boys Next Door (1973–1978)

-The nucleus of the band first met at the private boys school Caulfield Grammar School, in suburban Melbourne, in the early seventies.
+The nucleus of the band first met at the private boys' school Caulfield Grammar School, in suburban Melbourne, in the early seventies.
 A rock group was formed in 1973, with Nick Cave (vocals), Mick Harvey (guitar), and Phill Calvert (drums), with other students John Cocivera, Brett Purcell and Chris Coyne (on guitar, bass and saxophone respectively).
 Most were also members of the school choir.
 The band played under various names at parties and school functions with a mixed repertoire of David Bowie, Lou Reed, Roxy Music, Alice Cooper and the Sensational Alex Harvey Band, among others.
 Saxophonist Chris Coyne went on to join the Paul Kelly Band in the 1980s.

 After their final school year in 1975 the band decided to continue as a four-piece group, with friend Tracy Pew picking up the bass.
 Greatly affected by the punk explosion of 1976 which saw Australian bands The Saints and Radio Birdman making their first recordings and tours, the Boys Next Door, as they were now called, began performing punk and proto-punk cover versions, such as "Blitzkrieg Bop" and "Gloria", and a few original songs.
 By November 1977 their set was dominated by fast original new wave material, such as "Sex Crimes" and "Masturbation Generation".
+In 1978 they contributed three tracks to Suicide Record's compilation album, Lethal Weapons.
+Two of these songs were also released as a single.

 The Boys' second guitarist, Rowland S. Howard, joined in 1978, and about this time the group's sound changed dramatically.
 The addition of Howard's guitar was a catalyst (his later use of audio feedback being a hallmark of the group) but there were other changes, as well: their sound drew upon punk, rockabilly, free jazz and blues, but defied categorization.
 Many songs were driven by prominent, repetitive basslines and frenetic, minimalist drumming.
 In producer/engineer Tony Cohen they found a collaborator sympathetic to their experimentation and their refusal to repeat themselves, and in manager Keith Glass they found an enthusiastic financial backer.
 Glass' label Missing Link Records released all of the early Birthday Party records.